baeddavid/jds/README.md

 Graphs are also an ADT.
 However due to the complex nature of graphs, they are in a separate section.

-Graphs are a non-linear data strucutre consisting of nodes and edges.
+Graphs are a non-linear data structure consisting of nodes and edges.

 ## Graph